Is It Wrong to Be Cruel to Animals?

 There are passages which reflect the fact that God does have a concern for his lower creatures.
 Even animal creatures were covered in the post-flood covenant that God made with Noah (Genesis 9:10).

-The Israelites were not to muzzle the ox who labored in treading out the grain (Deuteronomy 25:4), and beasts of burden were granted rest on the sabbath (Exodus 20:10).
+The Israelites were not to muzzle the ox who labored in treading out the grain (Deut.
+25:4), and beasts of burden were granted rest on the Sabbath (Ex.
+20:10).

 We are to treat animals responsibly because this is a part of our stewardship over the creation as appointed by the Creator.
 Let us strive to be ever conscious of this accountability.